mraleph/mraleph.github.com/_posts/2013-04-29-performance-tuning-as-weather-forecast.md

 As you can see they are just computing sum of squares.
 Both case also check that the `sum` is correct both to verify that the code is doing the right thing and prevent DCE.
 A more advanced compiler can still sacrifice compilation time and constant fold the whole loop but V8 does not, so I did not try to guard against optimizations any further.

-<small>[In fact at the moment V8 would not be able to DCE these computations even if I were not checking `sum` after the loop because it is <em>scared</em> by variable assignments.
-Nevertheless I still like to have my benchmarks verified at completion to catch bug in the optimizer if anything.]</small>
+<p><small>[In fact at the moment V8 would not be able to DCE these computations even if I were not checking `sum` after the loop because it is <em>scared</em> by variable assignments.
+Nevertheless I still like to have my benchmarks verified at completion to catch bug in the optimizer if anything.]</small></p>

 Usually when I need to quickly measure performance I use a relatively naive approach with two loops: one for warm up a function and another one to measure performance of the optimized code.
 This time however I decided to additionally run my code through [Benchmark.js](http://benchmarkjs.com/) which is a much more sophisticated benchmarking framework that powers [jsPerf](http://jsperf.com) itself.